google/wwwbasic/README.md

 [![Build Status](https://travis-ci.org/google/wwwbasic.svg?branch=master)](https://travis-ci.org/google/wwwbasic) [![NPM Package](https://img.shields.io/npm/v/wwwbasic.svg)](https://www.npmjs.com/package/wwwbasic)

-# WWWBasic
+# wwwBASIC

-WWWBasic is an implementation of BASIC (Beginner's All-purpose Symbolic Instruction Code) designed to be easy to run on the Web.
+wwwBASIC is an implementation of BASIC (Beginner's All-purpose Symbolic Instruction Code) designed to be easy to run on the Web.

-## How to use WWWBasic
+## How to use wwwBASIC

-You can include WWWBasic directly in Web pages:
+You can include wwwBASIC directly in Web pages:

 ```html
 <!DOCTYPE html>